Redocly/redocly-cli/docs/commands/lint.md

 openapi lint openapi/openapi.yaml
 ```

-In this case, `lint` will validate the definition(s) that was(were) passed to the command.
+In this case, `lint` will validate the definition(s) passed to the command.
 The configuration file is ignored.

 The `entrypoints` argument can also use any glob format supported by your file system.
 For example, `openapi lint ./root-documents/*.yaml`.

 #### Pass entrypoints via configuration file

-Instead of full paths, you can use aliases assigned in your `apiDefinitions` within your `.redocly.yaml` configuration file as entrypoints.
+Instead of full paths, you can use aliases assigned in the `apiDefinitions` section of your `.redocly.yaml` configuration file as entrypoints.
 For example, `petstore`:

 ```bash command
 openapi lint petstore